Vape Coil Resistance Calculator

 If you keep everything the same but switch to stainless steel 316L, the resistance drops because stainless steel is less resistive.
 If you keep the material the same but increase the wraps from 6 to 8, the resistance rises because the wire length increases.
 If you switch from 28 AWG to 24 AWG while keeping the same shape, the resistance falls because the thicker wire has more area.
 This is exactly why the calculator is useful: it lets you see which design change is driving the result.

-Here are a few quick comparison values for a 3 mm diameter coil with five wraps, rounded to two decimals:
+To make the vape coil resistance trend easier to compare, here are a few rounded reference values for a 3 mm diameter coil with five wraps:

 | Gauge | Kanthal (Ω) | Nichrome (Ω) | SS316L (Ω) |